kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

     INFO:     Waiting for application startup.
     INFO:     Application startup complete.

+BROWSER TESTING - YOU MUST COMPLETE ALL THESE TESTS BEFORE PROCEEDING:

-Open a web browser and visit http://localhost:8080.
-You should see the web UI with a file upload interface.
-You can drag and drop an image or click to select a file, then click "Check Image" to see the classification result displayed on the page.
+Test 1 - Web UI Loads: Open a web browser and visit http://localhost:8080.
+You should see the web UI with a professional-looking interface containing a file upload button, heading "NSFW Image Detection API", and instructions.
+The interface should have a gradient purple background with a white card container.
+If the UI doesn't load or looks broken, stop and fix the static files before continuing.

-Visit http://localhost:8080/docs.
-FastAPI automatically generates interactive API documentation using Swagger UI.
-You can test the API directly from this page by clicking "Try it out" on any endpoint.
+Test 2 - Safe Image Classification: Prepare a clearly safe test image such as a landscape, building, or everyday object.
+Click the file input, select your safe image.
+You should see a preview of the image appear on the page.
+Click "Check Image" button.
+The button should show "Checking..." while processing.
+After a few seconds, you should see a green result box with "Safe" status, high confidence (above 90%), and low category scores.
+If you get "Not Safe" for a clearly safe image, review the custom rules logic in nsfw_checker.py.

+Test 3 - NSFW Image Classification: Prepare a test image that should be flagged (use appropriate test images that comply with OpenAI policies).
+Upload it through the web UI.
+You should see a red result box with "Not Safe" status, the reason explaining why (e.g., "Sexual content detected"), and high scores in relevant categories.
+If a concerning image returns "Safe", the moderation API may not be working correctly.

+Test 4 - Error Handling: Try uploading a non-image file like a .txt file.
+You should see an error message.
+Try uploading an extremely large image (over 25MB if possible).
+You should see a file size error message.

+Test 5 - API Documentation: Visit http://localhost:8080/docs.
+You should see the auto-generated Swagger UI documentation showing all endpoints: GET /, GET /health, POST /check-image, and POST /check-image-base64.
+Click "Try it out" on the /health endpoint and execute it.
+You should get {"status": "healthy"} response.

-To test with curl from the command line, first prepare a test image file.
+Test 6 - Command Line Testing (Optional): To test with curl from the command line, first prepare a test image file.
 Then run:

     curl -X POST http://localhost:8080/check-image -F "file=@test_image.jpg"